RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/SimpleAvarage.rst

 Upload bitstream to redpitaya
 ==============================

-Enter SD card with the uploaded STEMlab and move to folder D:/fpga, copy the bitstream there.
+Enter SD card with the uploaded STEMlab and move to folder **fpga**, copy the bitstream there.
-Upon launching the oscilloscope we need to move to D:/www/apps/scopegenpro and define the path to our bitstream in the file fpga.conf
+Upon launching the oscilloscope we need to move to **www/apps/scopegenpro** and define the path to our bitstream in the file fpga.conf

 .. code-block:: shell-session